Germany's COVID case numbers drop as country waits for opening

-BERLIN, Feb 14 (Reuters) - Coronavirus case numbers have slightly dropped in Germany, as the government's COVID-19 expert panel called for a gradual easing of restrictions in Europe's biggest economy.
+BERLIN, Feb 14 (Reuters) - Coronavirus case numbers have slightly dropped in Germany, as the government plans to loosen coronavirus restrictions in Europe's biggest economy.

 Germany reported 76,465 new daily coronavirus cases on Monday, down 20% from the same day last week.
 The 7-day infection incidence per 100,000 people also fell to 1,460 from 1,467 on Sunday.